Azure/clds/devdoc/lru_cache_design.md

 ### Eviction Logic

-To evict the least recently used item from the cache, the key from the tail of the `doubly_linked_list` is removed from the `table`, and the node is truncated from the `doubly_linked_list`.
+To evict the least recently used item from the cache, the key from the tail of the `doubly_linked_list` is removed from the `table`, and the node is removed from the `doubly_linked_list`.
 When an item gets evicted, the provided callback is triggered to report the eviction status.
+This is done in a loop until there is enough space in the cache.

 ```mermaid
 sequenceDiagram